The Ultimate 2023 Instagram Idea List: 80+ Tips for Effectively Marketing Your Brand

 Even more remarkable than this is the vast number of brands marketing on Instagram.
 From socialites like Dan Bilzerian and Kim Kardashian to corporations like Mercedes and Warner Bros, just about everyone is now tapping into this network to grow their business.

-Case in point: as of 2016, 48.8% of all brands were already on Instagram.
-In 2017, this number is expected to reach 70.7%.
+Case in point: there are over 200 million businesses marketing their products on the platform and as many as 70% of consumers turn to Instagram to find inspiration for their next purchase.
 Marketers are talking with their money, and they’re saying that Instagram is an essential part of the marketing mix (And a major reason for Facebook’s increased revenue!)

 The question is, how can you use this growing platform as an effective marketing tool?